samy-li/docstream/README.md

 # 📄 DocStream

-**DocStream** is a distributed document intelligence platform that processes and analyzes unstructured documents at scale.
+**DocStream** is a distributed document platform that processes and analyzes documents in order to extract standardized and structured insights.
 It leverages a microservices architecture, asynchronous messaging, and modern DevOps practices to deliver fast, reliable, and maintainable insights from complex files.

 ---